-NOTE for Week 2: All HIV test results from previous visits and at least one HIV test result from the Week 2 visit must be available and reviewed at this visit.
+NOTES for Week 2:

+- All HIV test results from previous visits and at least one HIV test result from the Week 2 visit must be available and reviewed at this visit.
 If any of these tests is reactive/positive, study drug should be discontinued (see also Section 5.17).
 In addition, for women of reproductive potential, a pregnancy test result from the Week 2 visit must be available and confirmed to be negative PRIOR to the provision of study product.
-Results from other laboratory tests (e.g., chemistry, LFTs, hematology) from the Week 2 visit are NOT required prior to the issue of study product.

-NOTE for Week 4: Results from all Week 4 clinical and laboratory evaluations (e.g., chemistry, LFTs, hematology) must be available and be reviewed by the IoR or their designee prior to the first injection at Week 5.
+Results from other laboratory tests (e.g., chemistry, LFTs, hematology) from the Week 2 visit are NOT required prior to the issue of study product. - A Grade 1 AST/ALT abnormality reported at Week 2, regardless of relatedness to the study product, should be confirmed within one week.
+Study drug may continue until the confirmatory results are available.
+If the repeat value is < Grade 1, study drug may continue to Week 4.
+If the repeat value is Grade 1 or higher, study product should be stopped, and the participant will be prohibited from entering the injection phase of the study, and will be terminated from the study.
+All such cases must be reported to the CMC.
+In addition, participants will be followed with weekly AST/ALT assessments until they return to < Grade 1. - A Grade 2 or higher AST/ALT abnormality reported at Week 2 of the oral phase, regardless of relatedness to the study product, will prohibit a participant from entering the injection phase of the study, and the participant will be terminated from the study.
+All such cases must be reported to the CMC.
+In addition, participants will be followed with weekly AST/ALT assessments until they return to < Grade 1. - NOTE for Week 4: Results from all Week 4 clinical and laboratory evaluations (e.g., chemistry, LFTs, hematology) must be available and be reviewed by the IoR or their designee prior to the first injection at Week 5.
+A Grade 1 (unconfirmed) or higher AST/ALT abnormality reported at Week 4 during the oral phase, regardless of relatedness to the study product, will prohibit a participant from entering the injection phase of the study, and the participant will be terminated from the study.
+All such cases must be reported to the CMC.
+In addition, participants will be followed with weekly AST/ALT assessments until they return to < Grade 1.

-NOTE for Weeks 2 and 4: The CMC should be contacted for guidance regarding pill counts resulting in less than 75% adherence prior to the Week 5 First Injection Visit.
+NOTE for Weeks 2 and 4: The CMC should be contacted for guidance regarding pill counts resulting in less than 75% adherence prior to the Week 5 First Injection Visit, or any other concerns regarding adherence.